FEUP-tiago-repositories/lbaw/artifacts/ER/ER.md

 1. Change user story identifiers to 3 digits.
 Add new user stories (US102, US207, US209, US210, US211, US212, US301, US302 and US303) and minimal changes to others (US100, US206, US208, US300 and US600).
 (12/10/2025, by Tiago Oliveira)
 2. Add new business rules (BR18 to BR22).
 (23/10/2025, by Tiago Oliveira)´
 3. Fix BR16 (especify restriction with favorited spaces).
 (03/11/2025, by Tiago Oliveira)
+4. Changed the Actors section to now use OAuth API actor and fixed TR11 from Compatibility to Responsivity.
+(31/12/2025, by Gustavo Lourenço)

 ###GROUP25122, 08/10/2025